rodya-mirov/robodorf/README.md

 The code is hopefully self-documenting as there are not a huge number of comments.
 If you find a bug please let me know on the issues page, ideally with a failing test.

+Bugs are things that don't fit the Pascal standard (according to ISO-10206, rather than whatever the internet consensus seems to be).
+So if operator precedence is borked, or whatever -- let me know.

 That said, unimplemented features are _not_ bugs -- just things I haven't gotten to yet.
 So for example you can parse a procedure declaration, so long as it doesn't have any arguments, but you can't parse a procedure call (or anything to do with functions).
 You can't evaluate any of that, including just setting up the various variable declarations.

 However, math _is_ working; you can write basic arithmetic expressions of arbitrary complexity, with integer or float values, and it will all work great.